Engine Company 12

 Engine Company 12 is a former fire station and a historic structure located in the Bloomingdale neighborhood and on North Capitol Street in Washington, D.C.
 The engine company was established on July 1, 1897, with an 1884 Clapp & Jones 450 GPM steam fire engine and an 1887 E. B. Preston hose reel carriage.
 The three-story brick building was designed by Washington architect Snowden Ashford in the Colonial Revival style.
 It was listed on the National Register of Historic Places in 2007.

+The building was damaged by a three-alarm fire in December, 2023.